mohdsm81/machines.update.scripts/README.md

 The lines that start with '%' are the grouping/labels of the following lines of ssh machines to execute a command against.

-note that these scripts use the <a href="https://github.com/ndenev/mpssh">mpssh</a> command
+note that these scripts use the <a href="https://github.com/ndenev/mpssh">mpssh</a> command, that needs to be installed only on your pilot machine.

+You, obviously, need your pilot machine's public ssh key/file on the target hosts (those listed in .mpssh/* files).